 "This is the 2nd time I saw your presentation and it never disappoints" - Teacher

-Based off our successful Wake Up Call real life exhibit of a teen’s bedroom, we have developed a program featuring a mock classroom designed for teachers, coaches, counselors, administrators and other professionals working with students to help them identify signs of possible substance use.
+Wake Up Call Professional Development features a mock classroom designed for teachers, coaches, counselors, administrators and other professionals working with students to help them identify signs of possible substance use.
 Some students will go to great lengths to cover up substance use and to conceal illegal substances they slip into school.
 The goal of this presentation is to provide education and awareness to educators so they know how seemingly innocent items can be an indication of substance use.

 Katie is a prevention education specialist who has worked in the substance abuse field for over 8 years.
 She has worked in a variety of roles in this field including prevention, direct care, development and community organizing.
 She has a Master’s in Public Administration from Marquette University.
 Being in long-term recovery for almost 10 years gives Katie a passion for recovery and prevention.
 Katie enjoys sharing her story in hopes that it will help others from going down the path that she did.